 If you need more help thinking through your show and how your stats are calculated, reach out to our Support team at firstname.lastname@example.org.

-Switch Back and Forth from Unique to IAB
+Switch Back and Forth from IAB to Unique

-If you're scrolling through the Statistics page to review your download stats and you don't remember if you set the toggle to Unique or IAB, just look to the right of the section title you're in.
-If a green U appears next to the title, the stats are for unique downloads.
-If a green IAB appears, you're viewing IAB downloads.
-See the image below for an example.
+If you're scrolling through the Statistics page to review your download stats and you don't remember if you set the toggle to IAB or Unique, just look to the right of the section title.
+If the text IAB appears next to the title, the stats are for IAB downloads.
+If a U appears, you're viewing Unique downloads.
+See the image below.